IBM-Bluemix-Docs/mobilepush/push_faq.md

     }
     ```

-    Upon generating the access token using the above curl command, you may now operate the Rest API’s by passing the ‘Bearer <value of access_token>’ in the Authorization header
+    Upon generating the access token using the preceding curl command, you may now operate the Rest API’s by passing the ‘Bearer <value of access_token>’ in the Authorization header

     For example: